louWertman/lifeLog/app/lib/LIB_DOC.md

 ## dataManagement.ts
 for any classes and function relating to data management
 ### FileSystem
-Syncs the data to a file and has the following classes
+Syncs the data to a file and has the following classes.
+Attempting to be an all in

 ## entity.ts
 This file contains the Entry and the Habit classes.
 There are discussed in more detail below